Massachusetts Tint Exemption

 Can I tint my front windshield in Massachusetts?

-Massachusetts allows non-reflective tint allowed above as-1 line.
-Full windshield tint is not permitted even with a medical exemption in most cases.
+Only non-reflective tint above the manufacturer’s AS-1 line (typically the top 4–5 inches).
+Full windshield tint is not permitted even with a medical exemption.

 Get Your Massachusetts Tint Exemption